repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

     ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ --config   -c  TEXT  Repository Service for TUF config file                                                                      │
+    │ --no-auth            Skips the use of RSTUF built-in authentication.                                                             │
     │ --version            Show the version and exit.                                                                                  │
     │ --help     -h        Show this message and exit.                                                                                 │
     ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯